camunda/camunda-docs/docs/components/concepts/backups.md

 ## Programmatic access

-The backup operations can be performed programmatically using the [Console API](/apis-tools/console-api-reference.md).
+The backup operations can be performed programmatically using the Console API.
 This provides the flexibility to seamlessly integrate backup-related tasks with your existing systems and automation workflows.
+For detailed information on using the API, refer to the [Console API reference](/apis-tools/console-api/console-api-reference.md).

 ## Restore